daniel-234/user-authentication-api/README.md

 - Used for logging in a user.
 Accepts `username` and `password` to authenticate a user.
 Returns a JWT.

 POST `/api/instructor`
-- Used to insert an instructor

-GET `api/user`
-- Used to get all users
+- Used for saving a new instructor in the database.
+Requires a valid JWT with an 'admin' scope.

 GET `api/instructor`
 - Used to get all instructors